The Savant Class

 You gain proficiency in Medicine and Sleight of

-into anatomy grants you the benefits below:
+Your studies also grant you the benefits below:

-can identify any disease, poison, or curse affecting it.
+poison, or curse currently afflicting it.

-of 5 feet) until the beginning of your next turn.
+until the beginning of your next turn.

 Combat Medic